Trump vows to fire bureaucrats. Here’s why Biden is trying to stop him.

 Then in 1881, a campaign supporter who did not win such a favor assassinated President James Garfield.
 That proved to be a tipping point, spurring the creation of a civil service mostly staffed by nonpartisan workers selected on merit, not on political allegiance.

-Nearly a century and a half later, the two presidential front-runners for president are debating whether to keep it that way.
+Nearly a century and a half later, the two presidential front-runners are debating whether to keep it that way.

 Why We Wrote This